Life Update July 2021

 6 min read | July 12 2021

-I’ve been posting many of those pictures on The ‘Gram — a self-devised way of sharing my photos without being a social network or being tugged on by any of the addiction-causing feedback loops like the Like Button™️.
-I’ve gone back and forth a bit on the implementation of the gram, but the principle stands!
-It’s a place where I can post my favorite pictures — sort of what Instagram used to be.
+I’ve been posting many of those pictures on Sully Shoots — a self-devised way of sharing my photos without being a social network or being tugged on by any of the addiction-causing feedback loops like the Like Button™️.
+I’ve gone back and forth a bit on the implementation of the idea, but the principle stands!
+It’s a place where I can post my favorite pictures — sort of what I felt Instagram used to be.

 😪 Social media is tough.
 While it was pretty easy to get rid of my Twitter and Instagram accounts, Facebook has proven to be more of a challenge.
 (1) There are a couple of Facebook groups that I genuinely want / need to be aware of, (2) Facebook marketplace is legitimately much better and stronger than Craigslist, and (3) as much as I’d prefer all of my friends to follow this site directly, I’m sure most of them don’t know it exists (yet).